CurraghsBettor/Generalized-linear-models-and-effect-sizes/Chickenpox.md

 $$\ RR = \frac{a/(a+b)}{c/(c+d)}$$

-For instance, we wish to estimate the RR of a particular disease in an exposed group vs in a non-exposed group.
+For instance, we wish to estimate the RR ratio of a particular disease in an exposed group vs in a non-exposed group.
 If the estimated RR is greater than 1, it means that the outcome is more likely to occur given the factor, whereas if less than 1, the outcome is less likely to occur given the factor.
 Indeed, a RR = 3 means that the outcome is 3 times more likely to occur given the exposition relative to no exposition.